Jordian0/GreenMiles/README.md

 ---

 ## 📈 Eco-Driving Score Calculation

-The eco-driving score is calculated based on several factors derived from the driving data:
-- **Speed Consistency**: Avoiding high-speed fluctuations to reduce fuel consumption.
-- **Smooth Braking**: Minimizing harsh braking events.
-- **Steady Acceleration**: Reducing rapid accelerations to improve fuel efficiency.

-Each of these factors contributes to an overall score, which the driver can view at the end of each trip.

----

-## 🌟 Example Use Case

 The eco-driving score is calculated based on a variety of driving metrics gathered throughout each trip.
 These metrics help assess driving behaviors that impact fuel efficiency and emissions.
 Here are the key columns used in determining the eco-driving score:
 1. **Speed**: Helps to check if the driver maintains an optimal speed.
 Consistent speeds within an efficient range contribute positively, while overspeeding has a negative impact.
 2. **Acceleration**: Indicates how smoothly the driver accelerates.
 Harsh accelerations consume more fuel, so smooth acceleration improves the eco-score.